ghevcoul/quantumgeranium/_posts/2020-09-05-taking-a-risk.md

 I hadn't written more than a couple hundred lines of code in any JVM language since my undergrad and while I'd done a decent amount with Docker, I'd never gotten a chance to use Kubernetes.
 We have a subscription to LinkedIn Learning at work, so I took a couple intro courses on Scala and Kubernetes and then dived into a sandbox for some hands-on learning.
 I put together a simple hello world REST app with Akka-HTTP (a really fun framework, with some interesting design patterns) and figured out how to deploy it onto Kubernetes.
-We've gone through a number of iterations and made some mistakes (and hopefully learned from them), but I'm proud to say at this point, a little over 4 months after starting on this project, we have a fully automated Gitlab pipeline that runs unit tests, builds the code, and can deploys it onto Kubernetes in multiple environments.
+We've gone through a number of iterations and made some mistakes (and hopefully learned from them), but I'm proud to say at this point, a little over 4 months after starting on this project, we have a fully automated Gitlab pipeline that runs unit tests, builds the code, and can deploy it onto Kubernetes in multiple environments.

 All of this is a rather long-winded way of saying thank you to the director of my team for listening to me a year ago and when an opportunity arose, taking a gamble that I was capable and giving me a chance to learn a whole new set of skills on the job.
 Also, to my manager, who sight-unseen agreed to take on a researcher coming off a computational geometry C++ project as the owner of the devops processes for his Scala streaming pipeline.